Get Approved for up to $35,000 in 3 minutes

 Despite its name, a Tax-Free Savings Account isn’t strictly limited to being a savings account at all.
 It’s kind of like a personal investing account that can also be used to buy GICs, mutual funds, stocks, and ETFs.
 All of the earned interest, dividends, and returns from these remain tax-free.

 Of course, you can also choose to use your TFSA as a simple savings account as well.
-The choice is yours and this flexibility is what separates a TFSA from a standard savings account.
-Before you make that choice, however, take some time to assess your financial situation and understand whether you should be saving or investing.
+The choice is yours, and this flexibility is what separates a TFSA from a standard savings account.
+Before you make that choice, however, take some time to assess your financial situation and understand whether you should be saving or investing

 Using a TFSA to invest in things like mutual funds and ETFs will generally lead to greater compound-interest gains than sticking with simple savings account interest.
-However, if you’re a new investor you’ll want to educate yourself on how to invest safely and strategically before using TFSAs to invest in more advanced financial products.
+However, if you’re a new investor, you’ll want to educate yourself on how to invest safely and strategically before using TFSAs to invest in more advanced financial products.

 One thing TFSAs have in common with RRSPs is they also have yearly contribution limits.
 Unlike RRSPs though, TFSA limits aren’t tied to your income.
 They’re set each year by the government and unused amounts roll over from year to year to a lifetime limit that’s also updated yearly.

 Pay close attention to your contributions.
 There’s a steep penalty for contributing over your limit.
-Even if you over-contributed accidentally, you’ll be dinged a 1% penalty on your excess contributions every month until you withdraw it.
+Even if you over-contributed accidentally, you’ll be dinged a 1% penalty on your excess amounts every month until you withdraw it.

 However, if you do withdraw money from your TFSA you can’t put it back right away.
 You’ll need to wait until the following year to gain that contribution room back.